noherczeg/breadcrumb/README.md

 ```

 ###2) Registering segments via variable input types:
+__Warning__!
+As of build 2.0.0 this method no longer tries to set the first element as a root element!
+If you'd like to add one (which points to the base url of your site), scroll down a bit and you'll get an example how to do it.

 Using `from($input)`, where `$input` can be either: a `JSON array`, a `PHP array`, or an `URI String`.
 ```
 // PHP array